-The University reserves the right at any time to delete, amend, or alter any of the customs, rules, regulations and requirements of the University, such as required courses, credit hours and weeks in resident study to graduate even though the same may not be expressly set out in the Degree Audit, Catalog, or Graduate School Standards and Policies.
+The University reserves the right at any time to delete, amend, or alter any of the customs, rules, regulations and requirements of the University, such as required courses, credit hours and weeks in resident study to graduate even though the same may not be expressly set out in the Graduate Catalog.
 Information contained herein is not to be regarded as creating a binding contract between the applicant or the student and the University.
 Students admitted to graduate study are not guaranteed a graduate degree.
 The Graduate Catalog is an accurate compilation of the customs, rules, regulations, and requirements of the University as of the time it is published.
 During the year a Catalog is in effect, the continuing responsibility of operating the school may require changes by the University Administration of those customs, rules, regulations, and requirements.
 Students should be aware, therefore, of the need to determine the current status of any rule stated in this Catalog.

-Program requirements are reflected in the Degree Audit Form.
+Program requirements are reflected in the Graduate Catalog.
 Students may have completed some or all of the prerequisites at St. Mary's University or elsewhere.
-Students must have completed all of the prerequisites and courses and hours specified in the Degree Audit Form and Graduate Catalog before the degree will be awarded.
+Students must have completed all of the prerequisites and courses and hours specified in the Graduate Catalog before the degree will be awarded.

-The University reserves the right at anytime to delete, amend, or alter any of the requirements specified in the Degree Audit Form or the Graduate Catalog even though not expressly set out in the Degree Audit Form or the Graduate Catalog.
+The University reserves the right at anytime to delete, amend, or alter any of the requirements specified in the Graduate Catalog even though not expressly set out in the Graduate Catalog.
 Therefore, students should determine the current status of prerequisite and degree requirements to ensure that they satisfy all requirements of their graduate program and the Graduate School.